tangshuang/tyshemo/docs/model.md

 ### Update

-To update data on a model instance, you have multiple ways too.
+To update data on a model instance, you have 4 ways too.

-**Properties**
+**Field**

-Set value on properties directly.
+Set feild value on model directly.

 ```js
 model.age = 20